PADI EFR, CPR, and first aid are important skills that are in high demand. As a PADI EFR Instructor, you can teach these skills to anyone.

 After becoming certified as an EFR Instructor you will be authorized to teach:

 Emergency First Response Primary Care (CPR)

 Automated External Defibrillator (AED)

 Emergency oxygen and conscious choking management skills.

-The EFR Instructor Start-up kit includes a complete set of instructional materials for each of the EFR courses.
-The specially-priced pack includes:
+The EFR Instructor Start-up kit needed for this course is NOT included in the course fee.
+This pack includes a complete set of instructional materials for each of the EFR courses

 Student manuals for Primary Secondary Care, Care for Children, and CPR/AED